yackmckee/spdb/protocol.md

 REKEY

 Re-keying is actually very simple in SPDB.
 For each neighbor, a node has at most two valid encryption keys.
 They can receive and process messages with either, but send with only one at a time.
 Nodes will periodically re-key with each other, typically once per day.
 One node will first send a REKEY message with a new key that may be used to encrypt messages to them.
 They wait for the other node to reply with a REKEY containing the same key.
-They then reply with an ANNOUNCE ping using the new key and forget the old one, and the other node forgets the old key when the ANNOUNCE ping is replied to.
+From then on, the new key is used for encryption as well as decryption.
-If a node receives a REKEY message containing a different key from the one they are re-keying with, they drop their new key and reply with the one they just got.
+If a node sends a REKEY message and receives a REKEY with a different key, they should compare bytes 0-8 of the two keys as unsigned integers, and send a REKEY containing the higher key to complete the process.

 ```
 +----------------------+--------------------------------+